Sulaymon333/react-mastery/README.md

-# React basic concepts April-13-2019
+# React class component April-13-2019

 This is a personal study about the React class component.

 I studied the following:

 - Class based component
 - Container component / state based component